Maud TENAILLON

 -

-Experimental evolution in maize We conducted two divergent selection experiments for flowering date in two homogenous genetic backgrounds (inbreds) over 20 generations.
+Experimental evolution in maize We conducted two divergent selection experiments for flowering date in two homogenous genetic backgrounds (inbreds) over 20 generations (Saclay Divergent Selection Experiments).
 The resulting populations display marked shifts in floral transition.
-We described a significant and continuous response to selection, that is caused by both selection on residual heterozygosity and new mutations.
+We described a significant and continuous response to selection with two successive phases: fixation of residual heterozygosity and fixation of new mutations.
 This response translates at the transcriptomic level with evidence for genetic convergence between maize lines.
 We are now investigating dynamics of fixation and effects of mutations by combining simulations and association mapping.
 We are also questioning the impact of such phenological shifts on the root microbiome.

 -